Barcelona Residents Urged To Stay Home After Rise In Virus Cases - UrduPoint

 Spain has reported more than 28,400 deaths from COVID-19, making it one of the countries most affected in Europe.

-The regional government's urging people to stay at home is only a recommendation -- but Budo warned it represented a "last chance" if further restrictions were to be avoided.
+The regional government's urging people to stay at home is only a recommendation -- but Budo warned it represented a "last chance" if further restrictions were to be avoided -- which residents fear.

+"If people had done everything that was recommended, we wouldn't be where we are," 40-year-old local DJ Carles Gispert told AFP tv.

+Joan Bernat, a 46-year-old restaurateur, noted that trade "was already going badly these past few weeks -- there's nobody in the offices, no tourists.
+And with all this news there will only be cancellations" by those who might think of visiting Barcelona just now.

-The latest restrictions must in any case be ratified by a judge before they can come into force.
+The latest restrictions must be ratified by a judge before they can come into force.

 Last Monday, one local court ruled it would not ratify a home confinement order regional authorities imposed on Lerida and surrounding areas, despite health officials insisting the measure was crucial.